-county executive committee.
+In paragraph 2 of its Second Schedule, the Act states as follows:- county executive committee.
 Since these provisions confer a positive duty on the county, it therefore means that any county programs like the SPA process will be tested against these precepts to establish their propriety.

-The Nairobi City County Public Participation Act, 2015 (NCCPPA) also mandates the county government with the establishment of conditions that will facilitate public participation by among others, contributing to the capacity of the local community to enable it to participate in the affairs of the county.
-The Act requires that at least two percent of the County's annual budget is to be set aside for public participation.
-However, the 2% allocation falls short of the 15% that Omolo proposed should be channeled to support citizen participation.
-Perhaps, this shortfall can be remedied by private initiatives for mobilization of citizens for purposes of public participation which has been recognized by the Act.
-Accounty government can enter into partnerships with other non-governmental entities to mobilize funds for public participation.
+The Nairobi City County Public Participation Act, 2015 (NCCPPA) also mandates the county government with the establishment of conditions that will facilitate public participation by among others, contributing to the capacity of the local community to enable it to participate in the affairs of the county.161 The Act requires that at least two percent of the County's annual budget is to be set aside for public participation.162 However, the 2% allocation falls short of the 15% that Omolo proposed should be channeled to support citizen participation.163 Perhaps, this shortfall can be remedied by private initiatives for mobilization of citizens for purposes of public participation which has been recognized by the Act.164 A county government can enter into partnerships with other non-governmental entities to mobilize funds for public participation.
 Similar provisions can be found in The Nairobi City County Community and Neighborhood Associations Engagement Act, 2016.